RPF35/Home_Sales/README.md

 ![Alt text](image-4.png)

-Also, I compared the run times for Query 4 based on Uncache, Cached, and Runtime with the parquet DataFrame
+Also, I compared the run times for Query 4 based on Uncache, Cached, and Runtime with the parquet DataFrame:

 Uncached: 1.09 secs